zeroasiccorp/umi/umi/formal/README.md

 ## Engines

-**boolector gates everything.** It is the engine siliconcompiler's sby task offers in the released 0.38.x versions, and the only solver in the CI container.
+Every result here is gated on boolector: it is the engine siliconcompiler's sby task offers in the released 0.38.x versions, and the only solver in the CI container.

 `z3` and `bitwuzla` add independent-solver corroboration on the `.sby` lane